aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xls-to-tsv/_index.md

 ---
 title: Python XLS to TSV - XLS to TSV Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLS to TSV in Python.
-Python Convert XLS to TSV saveformat.
-Python XLS to TSV format.
-Save XLS to TSV Python.
+Convert XLS to TSV quickly and easily with Aspose.Cells.
+Python XLS to TSV.
+Python Save XLS to TSV.
+Save XLS as TSV using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLS to TSV in Python., Python XLS to TSV saveformat., XLS to TSV Python., Python Convert XLS to TSV]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLS to TSV in Python., Save XLS to TSV using Python., Python XLS to TSV saveformat., XLS to TSV Converter., Python Save XLS as TSV]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}